iamdanielv/ollama_scripts/README.md

   - Ensure Docker has sufficient resources (CPU, memory).
 - **OpenWebUI Can't Access Ollama Models:**
   - This usually means the Ollama service on your host machine is not accessible from inside the Docker container.
+  - **Solution:** Run the network configuration script and choose to expose Ollama to the network:

+    ```bash
+    ./config-ollama-net.sh
+    ```

-  - **Solution:** Run the `./installollama.sh` script.
-It will prompt you to configure Ollama to listen on all network interfaces, which resolves this issue.
+  - This script configures Ollama to listen on all network interfaces, which is required for Docker to connect.
+  - Alternatively, re-running the installer (`./installollama.sh`) will also detect this and prompt you to fix it.
-  - **Verification:** The `docker-compose.yaml` is pre-configured to connect to Ollama at `http://host.docker.internal:11434`.
-Ensure your firewall is not blocking traffic on port `11434` (or your custom `OLLAMA_PORT`).
+  - **Also check:** Ensure your firewall is not blocking traffic on port `11434` (or your custom `OLLAMA_PORT`).

 ## Tips 💡